From Waingapu to the

 The road runs through grass and cultivated land, far away from the coast.
 There are several access roads to the coast:

 The first big branch leads from Tanaraing to Tapil, a typical Bugis village.
 It is located in a shady grove of coconut palms.
-The beach is sandy but very flat.
+The beach is sandy but very shallow.

 The next two branches lead from Heikapatu to Pamuhung and Maumbuling and to small mangrove-fringed beaches.
 Nobody lives here, except a few fishermen and people who cultivate seaweed.